vrugtehagel/eleventy-from-notion/README.md

 created in this directory, which contains a bit of JSON that the plugin uses to keep track of its state between subsequent runs.
 If the directory used for imports is not empty, and it doesn't contain the `.notion` file, the import is immediately aborted to avoid overwriting files unintentionally.

-In other words;
-do not delete the `.notion` file.
-If you need to forcefully import all posts, and you don't want to delete the folder in its entirety, delete the contents of the `.notion` file rather than the file itself.
+Notion pages are only imported if they have been updated since the last successful import.
+In particular, this means that changes to the database itself, such as the adding or removing of a column, does _not_ reimport all the pages.
+This is intentional; however, if you need to re-import all of your posts, either delete the _contents_ of the `.notion` file (do not delete the file itself!) or delete the output directory entirely.

+### Permalinks

 For permalinks, there are two main recommended ways of setting things up.
 The first option is for when you want to be able to decide the permalink from within